sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02_CPU.md

 PCINC suppressed so the pushed return address is the interrupted PC) · I flag on the spare half of the TEST '74 · priority glue (NMI grant unconditional;
 IRQ grant = pending·/I·/NMI-pending).
-**New (202):** CLI, SEI, RTI — plus the hardware IRQ **and NMI** entries, which are **one and the same 12-cycle microcode sequence** (§5): the VEC driver picks \$FFFA/B versus \$FFFE/F in hardware.
-(The compute-the-vector approach used by RESET was costed for NMI first and rejected: counting up to
+**New (211):** CLI, SEI, CLD, RTI — plus the hardware IRQ **and NMI** entries, which are **one and the same 12-cycle microcode sequence** (§5): the VEC driver picks \$FFFA/B versus \$FFFE/F in hardware.
+(The compute-the-vector approach used by RESET was costed for NMI first and
-\$FA's complement pushes the sequence to 18 T-states, through the T counter's hard 16-state wall.
+rejected: counting up to \$FA's complement pushes the sequence to 18 T-states, through the T counter's hard 16-state wall.
 The constant driver is what makes NMI fit at all — and it shortens IRQ from 14 to 12 as a side effect.)
+CLD joins the flag ops as an **exact no-op** — D is architecturally 0, so real firmware's reset preambles run unmodified.
 **Milestone:** a timer on /IRQ counting ticks in an ISR while the foreground blinks a LED — two programs visibly running at once — then the same timer moved to /NMI with I set, proving the mask boundary.
 The module's NEXT INSTR